mark-watson/Ollama_in_Action_Book/manuscript/Colab_Finetuning.md

 $ ollama create unsloth -f Modelfile
 ```

-I can now use the model **unsloth** that was just created on my laptop:
+We can now use the model **unsloth** that was just created on my laptop:

 ```
 $ ollama run unsloth